Eric Watson's mother among unsecured creditors of Cullen Group

 It is not yet known exactly how much Cullen Group and the associated companies in liquidation owe creditors.
 However, Watson and his companies owe about $200m because of court decisions in the UK and New Zealand.

-A list of secured creditors in the Cullen liquidation includes the Bank of New Zealand, however the liquidators have established that the bank has no amounts outstanding.
+A list of secured creditors in the Cullen liquidation includes the Bank of New Zealand, but the liquidators have established the bank has no amounts outstanding.

 Unsecured creditors range from related entities to legal firms to private individuals, including Watson's mother Joan Pollock and well-known art salesman Gary Langsford.